One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Rejection Rates in Theory and Practice

 \section{Rejection Rates in Theory and Practice}

-We're interested in the bias of $\hat{\beta}_{IV}$ and $t$-test rejection rates when the null hypothesis is true.
-Beginning with the latter, the null rejection rate for a two-sided $t$-test with level $\alpha$ is the probability that the absolute value of a $t$-statistic, $\abs{t_W}$, exceeds $z_{1-\alpha/2}$, the $1-\alpha/2$ quantile of a standard normal distribution.
-This is:
+We start by considering $t$-test rejection rates when the null hypothesis is true.
+For a two-sided $t$-test with level $\alpha$, the rejection rate is the probability that the absolute value of a $t$-statistic, $\abs{t_W}$, exceeds $z_{1-\alpha/2}$, the $1-\alpha/2$ quantile of a standard normal distribution.
+The rejection rate of interest can therefore be written:

-where $P_{E[F], \rho}$ is the distribution of $t_W$ parameterized by $E[F],\rho$.
-As in \textcite{StYo05}, $R_W$ can be evaluated by rewriting $t_W$ in terms of the \textcite[AR]{AnRu49} statistic,
+where $P_{E[F], \rho}$ is the distribution of $t_W$ parameterized by $E[F], \rho$.
+We evaluate $R_W$ by numerical integration, a computation detailed in \Cref{sec:t_test_rejection}.